obtbe/obtbe.github.io/_posts/2023-01-02-what-are-subqueries.md

 WHERE Total > ANY (SELECT Total FROM Sales WHERE OrderDate = '2023-01-01')
 ```

-The subquery `(SELECT Total FROM Sales WHERE OrderDate = '2023-01-01')` lists all sale amounts from January 1, say $4, $6, and $8.
-The outer query picks customers whose `Total` beats any of those, like $9 or $10. `ANY` means “greater than the smallest,” while `ALL` would mean “greater than the largest.” `IN` works for exact matches, like finding customers with specific totals.
+The subquery `(SELECT Total FROM Sales WHERE OrderDate = '2023-01-01')` lists all sale amounts from January 1, say \$4, \$6, and \$8.
+The outer query picks customers whose `Total` beats any of those, like \$9 or \$10.
+The `ANY` operator means “greater than the smallest,” while `ALL` would mean “greater than the largest.”
+The `IN` operator works for exact matches, like finding customers with specific totals.

 ### Correlated Subqueries